 It’s honestly insane.
 The $500 million 2019 renovations include a trampoline, giant slide, indoor forest, the world’s tallest indoor waterfall, cinema, and swimming pool.
 The tagline makes sense: “More than an airport.”

 17. Singapore is the most religiously diverse country in the world

 You heard it here first, folks.
 With 5.6 million residents comes a lot of diversity.
-We already know the fact about Singapore that it’s got four official languages (the subway signs are in all four), and a host of different cuisines on offer, but religions?
-It’s pretty damn diverse for religion, too.
-Varieties of Buddhism and Christianity top the list with everything from Taoism to Zoroastrianism represented here.
+We already know that Singapore has four official languages (the subway signs are in all four) and a host of different cuisines on offer, but religions?

 18. Singapore has imported a lot of sand for land reclamation

 By a lot, we mean a lot.
 In 2010 alone, the city-state imported just under 15 million tons of sand for land reclamation projects.
 So much so that Southeast Asian neighbors Malaysia, Indonesia, and Vietnam have barred sand exports to Singapore.
 In 2016, the country switched to polders, a Dutch method of land reclamation.
 Phew.